 Aetna considers an ultrasonic osteogenesis stimulator medically necessary for non-unions, failed arthrodesis, and congenital pseudarthrosis (pseudoarthrosis) of the appendicular skeleton if there has been no progression of healing for 3 or more months despite appropriate fracture care.

 Aetna considers an ultrasonic osteogenesis stimulator experimental and investigational for fractures, failed fusions, or non-unions of the axial skeleton (skull and vertebrae) because the effectiveness of SAFHS in these fractures has not been determined.

-Aetna considers an ultrasonic osteogenesis stimulator experimental and investigational for all other indications, including avascular necrosis of the femoral head, calcaneal apophysitis (Sever disease), Charcot arthropathy, pathological fractures due to malignancy (unless the neoplasm is in remission), stress fractures, and talar dome lesion following osteochondral autograft transfer system (OATS) because the medical literature does not support its use for these indications.
+Aetna considers an ultrasonic osteogenesis stimulator experimental and investigational for all other indications, including avascular necrosis of the femoral head, calcaneal apophysitis (Sever disease), Charcot arthropathy, Jones (5th metatarsal) fracture, pathological fractures due to malignancy (unless the neoplasm is in remission), stress fractures, and talar dome lesion following osteochondral autograft transfer system (OATS) because the medical literature does not support its use for these indications.

 Aetna considers direct current electrical bone-growth stimulators, as well as inductive coupling or capacitive coupling non-invasive electrical stimulators medically necessary for any of the following indications: